Quantum algorithm for persistent Betti numbers and topological data analysis: Introduction

-Estimating the Betti numbers for each time of filtration is not enough to fully perform the topological data analysis using the theory of persistent homology.
-To perform such a full TDA, it is crucial to have the ability to estimate the {\it persistent Betti numbers}.
-The $q$-th $(t,s)$-persistent Betti number is the number of $q$-dimensional holes that exist at scale parameter $t$ that still alive at $s$.
+Estimating the Betti numbers for each element of the filtration is not enough to fully perform TDA based on persistent homology.
+To perform such a full TDA, it is crucial to estimate the {\it persistent Betti numbers}.
+The $q$-th $(t,s)$-persistent Betti number is the number of $q$-dimensional holes that exist at scale parameter $t$ that are still alive at $s$.
+(For a formal definition, see Section~\ref{sec:persistence}.)
 Because the $(t,t)$-persistent Betti number is just the usual Betti number, estimating the persistent Betti numbers is a more general task than estimating the Betti numbers.
 It is shown in \cite{meijer2019clustering,neumann2019limitations} that the LGZ algorithm can be used to estimate the persistent Betti numbers of the zeroth dimension but fail in higher dimensions in general.
-Moreover, the TDA of the zeroth dimension is not the region where we can exploit the benefit of quantum computation because the classical algorithms run in polynomial time for constant dimensions.
-Therefore, constructing a quantum algorithm for persistent Betti numbers for arbitrary dimensions has been a significant open problem for the quantum computational approach for TDA.
+The TDA of the zeroth dimension is not the region where we can exploit the benefit of quantum computation because the classical algorithms run in polynomial time for constant dimensions.
+Therefore, constructing a quantum algorithm for persistent Betti numbers for arbitrary dimensions has been a significant open problem for the quantum TDA.

-\paragraph{Our result.} We present a quantum algorithm for estimating the persistent Betti numbers of arbitrary dimensions for the first time.
-We also provide error and complexity analysis.
-Our strategy is to map the problem of estimating the persistent Betti numbers into the problem of estimating the ground state density of a certain positive-semidefinite hermitian operator.
-The positive-semidefinite operator we consider is the recently proposed {\it persistent combinatorial Laplacian}~\cite{wang2020persistent,memoli2020persistent}.
-Estimating the persistent Betti numbers allows one to recover the topological summary of data such as the persistent Barcodes, and this resolves the open question of Lloyd et al. \cite{lloyd2016quantum}.
-We hope this opens the wide possibility of quantum TDA.
-We show our algorithm using the quantum membership oracle that returns whether a simplex is contained in a simplicial complex or not.
-This quantum oracle can be removed when we consider specific constructions of simplicial complexes.
-For instances of problems that satisfy some promises, our algorithm is exponentially faster than the known classical algorithms for persistent Betti numbers.
+\paragraph{Our result.} We present a first quantum algorithm for estimating the persistent Betti numbers of arbitrary dimensions.
+We provide error and complexity analysis and the condition for the algorithm to succeed.
+The formal statement can be seen in Theorem~\ref{them:main} in Section~\ref{sec:main}.
+We resolve the open problem of estimating the persistent Betti numbers by estimating the spectral density of the ground states of a certain positive-semidefinite hermitian operator using quantum computation.
+The positive-semidefinite operator is called {\it persistent combinatorial Laplacian}~\cite{wang2020persistent,memoli2020persistent}.
+(The persistent combinatorial Laplacian is different from the combinatorial Laplacian, which is used in the LGZ algorithm.)
+Estimating the persistent Betti numbers allows one to recover the topological summary of data such as the persistent Barcodes.